cateschi/academic-kickstart/content/post/note_importance_sampling/index.md

 Notice that in the weighted least squares problem $S$ defines the "sample size".
 This also means that the simulation smoothing, which samples $\boldsymbol{\theta}^{(i)}$, is done prior to the weighted least squares estimation, for initial values of $\boldsymbol{A}\_t$ (for instance $\boldsymbol{A}\_t = \boldsymbol{I}$) and $\boldsymbol{z}\_t$ (for instance $\boldsymbol{z}\_t = \boldsymbol{0}$).
 The MEIS (simulation smoothing + weighted least square) is iterated until convergence (see Koopman et al. (2018)[^Koopmanetal2018] for a choice of convergence criterion).

 Richard and Zhang (2007)[^RichardZhang2007] advise (I quote) _to set all weights equal to one during the initial iteration(s) to avoid numerical instability of WLS computations under high variance weights.
-Actually, for most problems, the OLS version of, whereby all weights remain set equal to one, is essentially as efficient as its WLS counterpart.
+Actually, for most problems, the OLS version of \eqref{eq:MEIS_WLS}, whereby all weights remain set equal to one, is essentially as efficient as its WLS counterpart.
 We generally recommend against presetting a number S of EIS iterations.
 Instead, we prefer using a stopping rule based upon a relative change threshold of the order of $10^{-3}-10^{-5}$.
 Occasional failure to converge is a clear indicator of potential pathologies (e.g. bimodality of the target density) which, in extreme cases, might require extensions of the class S of samplers_.